jacons/jacons/README.md

 # **Hello World! 👋 I'm Andrea!**

-- 📚 I'm currently studying [Artificial Intelligence](https://www.unipi.it/index.php/lauree/corso/10436) at University of Pisa, in Italy
+- 📚 I've studied [Artificial Intelligence](https://www.unipi.it/index.php/lauree/corso/10436) at University of Pisa, in Italy

 - 🎓 I got a bachelor's degree in [Informatica](https://www.unipi.it/index.php/lauree/corso/10298)

 - 🔭 Fascinated by Natural Language Processing and Continual, Deep & Reinforcement Learning

-- Actually I have started the master degree thesis in explainability and fair ranking
+- Actually, I'm working in explainability with University of Pisa

 <br/>